Savannah DUI Defense Attorneys

 Contamination is another factor that can compromise the accuracy of a blood test.
 Improper sterilization of equipment or the use of alcohol-based swabs can introduce external substances to the sample, leading to false BAC positives.
 Similarly, delays in analyzing the sample can result in fermentation, which causes an increase in BAC levels due to the resulting chemical.

 When inaccuracies in blood test results are demonstrated, courts may deem the evidence inadmissible.
-If the prosecution loses its means of showing you were intoxicated, their case is seriously compromised and perhaps eliminated.
+If the prosecution loses its means of showing you were intoxicated, its case is seriously compromised and perhaps eliminated.

 At Scheer, Montgomery & Call, P.C., our criminal defense lawyers are passionately committed to assisting clients who have been charged with DUI offenses.
 A charge of driving under the influence can seem straightforward, but the reality is different.
 Many factors can influence the case, and the consequences are not always the same.
 Cases that involve aggravating factors, such as accidents or multiple DUIs, can result in felony charges.
 Drivers who have a CDL face the potential loss of their career, and those who are underage may lose educational opportunities.